HPC-dev-acc/mario-demo/docs/10-requirement.md

   - *User story*: As a player, I want a visible effect when I stomp an NPC so I know the bounce registered.
   - *Success*: Stomping an NPC produces a brief star effect at the contact point.

+- **URS-018: Impactful home title**
+  - *Scenario*: A player views the home screen before starting.
+  - *User story*: I want the game title to appear large and stylized so the start screen feels exciting.
+  - *Success*: The title is prominently displayed with bold styling on the home screen.

+- **URS-019: Intro splash screen**
+  - *Scenario*: The game launches before the home screen appears.
+  - *User story*: I want a brief branded splash so I know who made the game.
+  - *Success*: A black screen fades in "HPC Games" then fades out to reveal the home screen.

 ## SRS
 ### Functional Requirements (FR)
 **Navigation / Launch**